Another reboot for the best-looking zombie in history.

-Then – another original concept – Pilate orders a sign displayed above the cross – “Jesus, king of the Jews.”
+Then – another original concept re. that “INRI” sign at the top of the cross: Pilate orders an announcement displayed over JC – “Jesus, king of the Jews.”
 The Judean high priest counters, “Make it say, he CLAIMS he was king of the Jews,” but Pilate insists, “It stays as I commanded!”
-So that old “INRI” sign which we’ve seen on all the old paintings, that is regarded as the soldiers mocking their captive, is repurposed here as Pilate mocking the Jews, the high priests who caused him so much agita by forcing him to commit unsavory legal murder on their behalf.
+So that old sign which we’ve always been told was the soldiers mocking their captive, is repurposed here as Pilate mocking the Jews – those high priests who caused him so much agita by forcing him to commit unsavory legal murder on their behalf.
 These original elements are noteworthy, but too little to save the production.

 Then the twist: Jesus comes back to life!
 Christ-y Tales Of The Unexpected.
 Again I ponder back to youth.
 At some point, you never knew this denouement.
 You had to be told.
 In your nappy-wearing youth, you accepted it.
 You didn’t have the knowledge or experience to process the idiocy.
 This was the state of the Apostles’ brains, for when they discover Jesus’s tomb empty, they never once consider grave robbers (for such a famous person) or any other possibility OTHER THAN, “Well, he must have risen from the dead then!”
 Y’know, there’s a word for reanimated people – zombie.
 Lazarus was the first.
 Jesus is the second zombie in Western literature.